obscrivn/timeseriesbook/_sources/features.md

 **Time Spans**

-- durations: an exact number of seconds.
+- durations: an exact number of seconds
-- periods: human units like weeks and months.
+- periods: human units like weeks and months
-- intervals: a starting and ending point.
+- intervals: a starting and ending point

 > How do you pick between duration, periods, and intervals?
 As always, pick the simplest data structure that solves your problem.
 If you only care about physical time, use a duration; if you need to add human times, use a period; if you need to figure out how long a span is in human units, use an interval.